 Moscow: July 1990

 Half July brings the West Germany Minister of Foreign Affairs Han-Dietrich Genscher and the German Chancellor Helmut Kohl to Moscow to meet the president of the Soviet-Union Mikhail Gorbachev.
 The Germans confirm that the German-Polish border will be accepted by Germany (pre-condition by USA, EU and Soviet Union).
-During a visit to the Dasja of Gorbatchov in the Caucasus they promised on behalf of the EU also financial aid from the EU for the retreating Russian troops.
-Gorbatshov, faced with a serious crisis in his country, endorses NATO membership for the whole Germany.
+During a visit to the Dasja of Gorbatchov in the Caucasus they promised on behalf of the EU also financial aid from the EU for the retreating of the Russian troops.
+Gorbatshov, facing a serious crisis in his country, endorses NATO membership for the whole Germany.

 Berlin, October 3

 On October 3, 1990 the German reunification takes place formally.